 Your vehicle is equipped with a driver seat slide position sensor as a part of the supplemental restraint system.
 The sensor is located under the driver seat.
 The sensor determines whether the driver seat is fore or aft of a reference position and sends the seat position to the diagnostic module (SAS unit).
-The sensor is also designed to control the deployment of the driver air bag depending on how close the driver seat is to the steering wheel.
+The SAS unit is designed to control the deployment of the driver air bag depending on how close the driver seat is to the steering wheel.

-The air bag/front seat belt pretensioner system warning light flashes if the sensor has a possible malfunction (page 2-56).
+The air bag/front seat belt pretensioner system warning light flashes if the sensor has a possible malfunction (page 2-56)(Air Bag/Front Seat Belt Pretensioner System Warning Light).